-- 7. Public Services ould the project: Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact
+7. Public Services Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact

-a.
-Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities or a need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the following public services:
+wo a. uld the project: Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities or a need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the following public services:

-1. Fire protection? \boxtimes
+1. Fire protection? $\boxtimes$

-2. Police protection? \boxtimes
+2. Police protection? $\boxtimes$

-3. Schools? \boxtimes
+3. Schools? $\boxtimes$

-4. Parks? \boxtimes
+4. Parks? $\boxtimes$

-5. Other public facilities? \boxtimes
+5. Other public facilities? $\boxtimes$